Carroll Roberson: Music career

 Roberson is well known for his Southern gospel singing and has written over 300 songs and recorded over 40 albums.
 He has had national success with songs like "Wilt Thou Be Made Whole", which stayed at No. 1 on the Singing News charts in 1995 for two months as well as 15 top-ten songs throughout the late 1990s.
-He has had five other #1 songs: "Just Go By" in 1997 and "Good Mornin' Lord", "The Way We Should Live", "As Long As There's a Mornin’" in 2021 and "Jesus Says Hello" in January 2023.
+He has had six other #1 songs: "Just Go By" in 1997 and "Good Mornin' Lord", "The Way We Should Live", "As Long As There's a Mornin’" in 2021 and "Jesus Says Hello" in January 2023.
+The song "I Know Who It Is" also reached the No. 1 chart position for January 2024, and "Jesus Put My Life Together" went to number one in February 2025.
 Carroll has had over 20 songs reach the top ten, and has sold well over a million records.
 Roberson has also received numerous nominations and awards for his singing, including the Top Soloist award from Voice Magazine and Hearts Aflame Soloist of the year in 1998.
+Carroll also received the "Living Legend Award" at the 2024 Gospel Fan Fair, by the Christian Voice Magazine.

+Cashbox Magazine

+2025 - “Jesus Put My Life Together” went to #1 in Cashbox Magazine.

 Television ministry

-Roberson has a weekly 30-minute television program called This Is Carroll Roberson, which is seen in millions of homes throughout the world on Christian Television Network (CTN).
+Roberson has a weekly 30-minute television program called This Is Carroll Roberson, which is seen in millions of homes throughout the world on TV and YouTube.
 The television program features straightforward Bible preaching and gospel music accompanied by his wife Donna and is filmed in various outdoor venues in the United States.
-The program also appears on other stations including National Religious Broadcasters (NRB), Victory Television Network (VTN), and various regional markets.
+His YouTube Channel is replacing TV programs so you can watch anytime.

+Carroll has also received the Silver Award for over 100,000 subscribers on his YouTube Channel, which has resulted in millions of views around the world.